We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 In general, citrus essential oils increase photosensitivity.
-Applying them before sun exposure can cause skin burns.
+Applying them before sun exposure can cause serious skin burns.

 Does the oil have any clinical interactions?

-Some essential oils can interact with medications or supplements.
+Some essential oils, absorbed into the body through aromatherapy, can cause an adverse reaction when used with other medications or supplements.
 They may also trigger or worsen symptoms of an underlying medical condition.

 Is the oil safe to use around infants, children, or pets?